thendrickx/FileOrganizer/README.md

 # FileOrganizer
-Pet project to sort and arrange files based on metadata
+Pet project to sort and arrange files based on metadata.